 Imagine if we identified an opportunity to deliver the project solution 3 months early and provide an extra $5M return over the next financial year.
 That is a terrific opportunity and one that we would probably want to explore.

-And if we do NOT take up this opportunity?
-We know that there is an opportunity cost, that a failure to deliver early will mean we forego the $5M benefit.
+If we do NOT take up this opportunity?
+Well, we know that there is an opportunity cost, that a failure to deliver early will mean we forego the $5M benefit.